wp-plugins/gigpress/readme.txt

 == Changelog ==

+= 2.2.4 =

+* Fixed glitch in shows list footer template when filtering by artist
+* Improved display logic in related post menu when adding/editing shows
+* Added limit option for 300 shows in the admin

 = 2.2.3 =

 * Added link to add a similar show (copying all previous info) to the post-add success message - generously sponsored by Lee Eiseman